hashicorp/vault/website/source/docs/agent/autoauth/methods/cert.md

 # Vault Agent Auto-Auth Cert Method

-The `cert` method uses the configured TLS cerificates from the agent configuration and takes an optional `name` parameters.
-There is no option to use certificates which differ from those used in the `vault` block.
+The `cert` method uses the configured TLS certificates from the `vault` stanza of the agent configuration and takes an optional `name` parameter.
+There is no option to use certificates which differ from those used in the `vault` stanza.

-See TLS settings in the [Agent Overview](https://vaultproject.io/docs/agent/index.html)
+See TLS settings in the [`vault` Stanza](https://vaultproject.io/docs/agent/index.html#vault-stanza)

 ## Configuration